nrinaudo/kantan.csv/_tut/parsing.md

 air, moon roof, loaded),4799.0))
 ```

-Notice how tabulate interpreted the empty descriptions as `None`.
+Notice how kantan.csv interpreted the empty descriptions as `None`.

 That's much better than our previous list of strings, but let's be honest: our cars are begging to be parsed into a
 dedicated case class.
 This is where things can get slightly more complicated...